abdeljalil-senhaji/Project-virome_human_apes/README.md

-This is a set of simple scripts for metagenomic analysis from miseq data to obtain analyzable results.
+Here is a set of simple scripts for analyzing metagenomic data from Miseq to obtain actionable results.
+They are designed to be run on Slurm compute clusters.
+Currently, these scripts can be executed using either of two methods.

-Lansh by slurm compute clusters.

-This scripts can currently be run using either

 [Slurm](https://slurm.schedmd.com/)